What is Azure Databricks?

 Real-time and streaming analytics

 Azure Databricks leverages Apache Spark Structured Streaming to work with streaming data and incremental data changes.
 Structured Streaming integrates tightly with Delta Lake, and these technologies provide the foundations for both Delta Live Tables and Auto Loader.
-See What is Apache Spark Structured Streaming?.
+See Streaming on Azure Databricks.